Microsoft kills its gun emoji

 The software giant has finally followed in the footsteps of Apple, Google, Twitter, and Samsung by replacing its pistol emoji with a green and yellow water gun emoji.
-The pistol emoji had drawn criticism in the last several years where school shootings happen on a regular basis and threats on social media a rife.
+The pistol emoji had drawn criticism in the last several years with school shootings happening on a regular basis and social media rife with threats.
 Now that Microsoft has gotten rid of its gun emoji, the last major tech giant with a pistol emoji left is Facebook.
 But as Business Insider reports, the social media giant says it is preparing to do away with its pistol emoji in favor of a water gun one.

 We are in the process of evolving our emojis to reflect our values and the feedback we’ve received.
 Here’s a preview: pic.twitter.com/BlB3yYTSht